HaaseLab/PICB/README.md

 ### Parameter adjustments[![](vignettes/double-helix-svgrepo-com.svg)](#parameter-adjustments)

-PiCB allows wide-ranging parameter adjustments to adapt to e.g. sparse reference genomes and specific limitations of the data set.
+PICB allows wide-ranging parameter adjustments to adapt to e.g. sparse reference genomes and specific limitations of the data set.
 Tables of adjustments for both functions are shown below.

 <details close><summary title="Click to show/hide details">Click to show / hide: Parameters for <code>PICBload</code></summary><br/>